Verifiable Intent Credential Provider

 POST /api/v1/credentials/l3/verify

-// Full chain verification — VI + governance (public, no auth)
+// Full chain verification — credential + governance (public, no auth)

 GET /api/v1/verify/chain/:agentId